nhsconnect/gpconnect/pages/appointments/appointments_datalibrary.md

 ---
-title: Appointment Management resources
+title: Appointment Management FHIR&reg; resources
 keywords: development
 sidebar: appointments_sidebar
 toc: false
 permalink: datalibraryappointment.html
-summary: "The FHIR profiles and interactions required for the Appointment Management capability pack"
+summary: "The FHIR&reg; profiles and interactions required for the Appointment Management capability pack."
 ---

-The following profiled FHIR resources are used in the current version of the Appointment Management capability, see 'API use cases" in the menu on the left.
+The following profiled FHIR&reg; resources are used in the current version of the Appointment Management capability - see 'API use cases' in the menu on the left.
 Full details of profiled FHIR resources and worked examples are available on the [FHIR Reference Server](https://fhir.nhs.uk/).

 ---
 ## ***[Search for free slots](appointments_use_case_search_for_free_slots.html)*** ##